 Mt Elgon National Park Uganda

-The mountain is emerging as the most popular destination in Eastern Uganda for budget trekking, compared to the cost of climbing the Rwenzori Mountains or Mt Kilmanjaro in Tanzania.
-Established in 1993, the park is one of the most recently created of Uganda’s national parks and encompasses the upper regions of Mt Elgon to the Kenyan border.
+Mount Elgon National Park is emerging as the most popular destination in Eastern Uganda for budget trekking, compared to the cost of climbing the Rwenzori Mountains or Mt Kilmanjaro in Tanzania.
+Established in 1993, Mount Elgon National Park is one of the most recently created of Uganda’s national parks and encompasses the upper regions of Mt Elgon to the Kenyan border.
 The mountain is said to have one of the largest surface areas of any extinct volcano caves, gorges and waterfalls.

 Wagagai is the highest peak (4321m).
 The views from the highest point across the wide plains are among the most spectacles in Uganda.
 The upper slopes are clothed in tropical mountain forest, while above this is a vast tract of alpine moorland extends over the caldera, a collapsed crater covering some 40sq km at the top of the mountain.